 This case was set to test all the hundreds of URLs listed in the Excel sheet.
 We did this by choosing the ‘Iterate’ method in the ‘Read Excel’ building block.

-The efficiency gains achieved by this case were quite obvious.
+The efficiency gains achieved in this case were clear:

 Approximate time needed for checking 200 domain names manually one at the time: